chienphamvu/kubex/README.md

 # KubeX - Kubectl Extreme

-KubeX is a command-line tool designed to enhance your kubectl experience by providing simplified commands and helpful shortcuts.
+KubeX is a command-line tool that enhances your kubectl experience by providing simplified commands and helpful shortcuts.

 ## Dependencies